riser-platform/riser-server/config/infra/knative/README.md

 To build run `kustomize build base >/path/to/gitops/repo/kustomization.yaml`

 > :information_source: _This is not a production ready Knative Serving configuration.
-See the [KNative install documentation](https://knative.dev/docs/install/) which contains detailed installation guides depending on your Kubernetes environment._
+See the [Knative install documentation](https://knative.dev/docs/install/) which contains detailed installation guides depending on your Kubernetes environment._

-## Configuring KNative
+## Configuring Knative
-KNative configuration is vast and is dependant largely on your needs.
+Knative configuration is vast and is dependant largely on your needs.
 The following is meant to help get you started with a basic demo of Riser and is not intended as being exhaustive.

 ### Domain Name
 You should configure a wildcard domain for each environment and namespace using a pattern like `<environment>.riser.<your-domain>` (e.g. for the `dev` environment `dev.riser.your-domain.org`.
 To do this, create a ConfigMap like the following example: